alanarvelo/DHackathon/README.md

 ### Stages

 Each hackathon has 4 types of users: _Admin_, _Participant_, _Judge_ everyone else (_No role_).
-Function access is restricted via modifiers to EOAs with the appropriate roles.
+Function access is restricted via modifiers to EOA's with the appropriate roles.
 Roles are exclusive, the same EOA can hold two roles, e.g. the _Admin_ can't be a _judge_, nor can a _judge_ be a _participant_.

 + **Admin:**  in charge of adding and removing judges and moving the contract through its stages (_In Preparation_, _Open_, _In Voting_, _Closed_, more on stages below).
 + **Participant:** submit a link to their project and withdraw a piece of the prize if they got any votes from judges.